matter-labs/zksync-lite-docs/docs/api/sdk/js/accounts.md

 Starting from `0.12.0` version of our SDK we support `remote json rpc signer`.
 That means you could add support of zkSync L2 Wallets such as Argent zkSync or other applications into your dapp.

 > ❗ Important: Currently only Argent Wallet supports this kind of signing.
-All other wallets should add support for this method of signing by themselves.

 ```typescript
  static async fromEthSigner(